Bowler21/hello-world/README.md

 # hello-world
-I'm new to all this coding and would some help!
+I'm new to all this coding and would appreciate some help!